The basic structure of Dashboard consists of two levels:

 Each organization's licensing is self-contained.
 This works well for Managed Service Providers, or entities that need to manage networks for multiple organizations that are financially independent.

 Multiple types of networks are available.
 Think of a network as a container for devices, primarily determined by what type of devices it will contain.
 Multiple of the same network type can exist within an organization.
 The type of network can be found under Organization > Monitor > Overview, under the Network type column.
 The following network types are available:

-- Wireless - Can only contain wireless devices, such as the MR series, OD2, and other legacy products.
-Appears on the Dashboard under Wireless.
+- Wireless - Can only contain wireless devices, such as the MR series access points.

-- EMM (Systems Manager) - Systems Manager is Cisco Meraki's cloud-based Mobile Device Management platform and can be used to manage settings, apps, etc. on iOS, Android, Mac, and Windows devices.
-Appears on the Dashboard under MDM.
+- Systems Manager - Systems Manager is Cisco Meraki's cloud-based endpoint management platform and can be used to manage settings and apps on iOS, Android, macOS, and Windows devices.
+Appears on the Dashboard under Endpoint management.

 - Combined - Can be used to combine all of the preceding networks into one, and is best used for grouping devices together based on physical location.
-More information on Combined Networks.
+More information on Combined Dashboard Networks.

-For more information, read the article on creating Dashboard networks.
+For more information, read the article on Creating and Deleting Dashboard Networks.

 Access and Permissions